 Skip to main content

-The City of Arlington, under Texas Transportation Code Chapter 458, serves as an urban transit district for the part of the Dallas-Fort Worth-Arlington (DFWA) urbanized area (UZA) within its service area and therefore receives state funding.
-Arlington provides two transit programs, Handitran and Via Rideshare.
+The City of Arlington operates as an urban transit district under Texas Transportation Code Chapter 458, serving the portion of the Dallas-Fort Worth-Arlington (DFWA) urbanized area (UZA) within its jurisdiction.
+As a result, it receives state funding.
+The City’s Transportation Department oversees two transit programs—Handitran and Arlington On-Demand—under the governance of the Arlington City Council.

-Handitran service began in 1981 providing demand-response services for elderly (65 or older) and persons with disabilities (must be certified).
-The current service area extends 1.5 miles beyond the city limits.
-Most of the service area falls within Tarrant County and is urbanized.
-The remaining parts of the DFWA UZA are served by two regional transportation authorities (Dallas Area Rapid Transit [DART] and Trinity Metro), two other limited-eligibility transit providers (the City of Grand Prairie and Northeast Transportation Services), and the City of Mesquite.
-Handitran connects to the Trinity Tail Express at the Bell Spur and Centreport stations, and one bus stop of Trinity Metro in northwest Arlington.
-The Transportation Department for the city of Arlington comprises of Handitran and a TNC contracted public rideshare service.
-It is governed by the city council.
-There is a seven-member Special Transit Advisory Board reviews operations and complaints.
+Handitran, launched in 1981, offers demand-response transportation for seniors (65 and older) and individuals with certified disabilities.
+The service area extends up to 1.5 miles beyond Arlington’s city limits, primarily within the urbanized region of Tarrant County.
+The rest of the DFWA UZA is served by two regional transportation authorities—Dallas Area Rapid Transit (DART) and Trinity Metro—along with two limited-eligibility transit providers (the City of Grand Prairie and Northeast Transportation Services) and the City of Mesquite.
+Handitran also connects riders to the Trinity Rail Express at the Bell Spur and CentrePort stations, as well as a Trinity Metro bus stop in northwest Arlington.

 Choose the district's urban-rural classification to review: